Ngāi Tahu recognised very early in its journey that education in all its forms is critical to tribal and whānau development.

 Te Rūnanga o Ngāi Tahu currently contributes:

-* Te Rūnanga matched savings and distributions are available to all members under 65 years of age (see pages 11-13 of the investment statement) and are subject to RSCT (retirement scheme contribution tax) deducted at your personal RSCT rate (see page 18 of the investment statement).
+* Te Rūnanga matched savings and distributions are available to all members under 65 years of age (see pages 4-5 of the Product Disclosure Statement) and are subject to RSCT (Retirement Scheme Contribution Tax) deducted at your personal RSCT rate (see page 2 and 11 of the Product Disclosure Statement). nt).

 For further information visit: